rtcharity/resources.eahub.org/content/learn/glossary.md

 <a name="haly"></a>
 <a target="_blank" href="https://concepts.effectivealtruism.org/concepts/measuring-healthy-life-years/">Health adjusted life year (HALY)</a> - A combined measure of mortality (death) and morbidity (level of ill-health/wellbeing) to quantify the burden of a disease. (see also [DALY](#daly) and [QALY](#qaly)).

 <a target="_blank" href="https://www.effectivealtruism.org/articles/prospecting-for-gold-owen-cotton-barratt/">Heavy-tailed distributions</a> (also called fat tailed distributions) - Probability distributions, where one tail decreases towards zero more slowly than if it was a normal bell shaped distribution.
-E.g. the probability distribution of impact across global health interventions is heavy-tailed because the most effective interventions are many times more effective than the average, so most of the overall impact comes from these extremely effective interventions.
+E.g., the probability distribution of impact across global health interventions is heavy-tailed because the most effective interventions are many times more effective than the average, so most of the overall impact comes from these extremely effective interventions.

 <a target="_blank" href="https://www.merriam-webster.com/dictionary/hedonic">Hedonic</a> - relating to or characterised by pleasure.